Rohan0804Singh/Amazon-BestSeller/README.md

 1) Name- Name of the Book
 2) Author- Author of the Book
 3) User Rating- Amazon User Rating
+4) Reviews- Number of written reviews on Amazon
-4) Price- The price of the book
+5) Price- The price of the book
-5) Year- The year it ranked on the bestseller
+6) Year- The year it ranked on the bestseller
-6) Genre- Whether fiction or non fiction
+7) Genre- Whether fiction or non fiction

 ## Problem Statements
 1) How many records are in the dataset?